Hypercubers/hypercubing.xyz/docs/methods/cfop.md

 From here, you use RKT to solve the rest of the puzzle like a whole 3^3.
 The CFOP method is recommended for this because you arrive at this step inspectionless, meaning that in a speedsolve, you don't really have the time to count Edge Orientation, or plan a First Block.
 Finding 4 cross pieces is pretty easy inspectionless.

 !!! warning "RKT parity"
     If the "top face" of the LL is 180 degrees off from the rest of the puzzle, you have to use a special 4D algorithm to correct this.
-    You can use a 3D algorithm that rotates the U center 180 degrees (`R U R' U` 5x, or `L R U2 R' L' U *2`).
-    Harder to memorize, but much lower in movecount, is the optimal 9-mover RKT parity alg:
-    `TU UR TU' TF' UK' TF RF UR RF' UTR`
+See [RKT](rkt.md) for algorithms.

 !!! tip "RKT parity avoidance"
     You can avoid RKT parity every single time by using 2-look PLL (if you solve RKTPLC using CFOP [2-look CMLL if you solve with Roux]).
 When you get to PLL, correct any RKT debt you have.
 Then put the solved LL corner in the UIFR spot.
 Now you can do whichever A-perm you have (clockwise or anticlockwise).
 Finally, you can use an EPLL alg without worrying about whether you'll get RKT parity or not.